 Whole grains

 Keep in mind that whole grains are much more nutritious than refined grains (like white bread and pasta) and will keep you fuller for longer.
-If you’re eating for weight-loss, you might also want to consider some low-carb alternatives.

 - Brown rice

-- Quinoa (an incredible protein source)
+- Quinoa (a great protein source)

 - Oats